 In a 2-day event with a qualification day and a final day, riders not making the cut for the final day will be added at the end of the result list based on their first run performance.
-They will earn points according to the ranking list after the final day.
+They will earn points according to the event's result list after the final day.